aranite-open/onboarding/training material.md

 ## Styling:
 1. Instead of CSS we use material ui, which is a user interface library for React:
 [Install Material UI](https://material-ui.com/getting-started/installation/)
-- In Material UI go to component section, learn how to use "Container , paper, Grid, Button, Checkbox, Select, Text Field, Divider".
+- In Material UI go to component section, learn how to use "Container , paper, Grid, Button, Checkbox, Select, Text Field, Divider, Table" and their APIs( what are their inputs).

 ## Important Notes:
 1. Difference between functions and functional component: